lucasvazq/dotfiles/README.md

 # Productivity
-ed                          Open code editor cud                         Change UTC timezone.
-You can pass hours and minutes
+ed                          Open code editor cud                         Change the timezone based on UTC.
+You can pass the
-                            or just nothig for restore time wgc                         Clone a repo in any of the workspaces
+                            year, month, day, hour or minute.
+Otherwise, if you don't pass any arguments, the time sets to auto wgc                         Clone a repo in any of the workspaces pk                          Kill a process running in a custom port

 # Servers
-drs                         Run Django server hl                          Run Heroku local ds                          Open Django shell.
+drs                         Run Django server.
+You can specify the port hl                          Run Heroku server.
+You can specify the port ds                          Open Django shell.
 You can specify a db schema hrs                         Open Django shell in a Heroku App.
 You can specify
                             a db schema